Fees for EU nationals and others appealing immigration decisions increase over 500% today

 |Application to the UT for permission to appeal to UT||Nil||£350|

 The percentage increase is over 500%.
-The immigration tribunal is thought to be the only part of the court and tribunal system in which full cost recovery is being sought from litigants.
+The immigration tribunal is the only part of the court and tribunal system in which full cost recovery is being sought from litigants.
 It is axiomatic that the impact will mainly be felt by ethnic minority communities.

 The proposed exceptions to appeal fees have been very slightly widened to include the following: